Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 Henderson finished his rookie campaign hitting .274 with 33 stolen bases in 89 games.
 There would be 1,373 more steals to come.
 He broke Lou Brock's career record of 938 on May 1, 1991, and kept running, finishing with 1,406 stolen bases, a record that still stands and may never be broken.
 The gap between Henderson and second place on the all-time list is 468 steals.

 But the stolen bases were only part of it.
 Henderson holds the all-time record for runs scored with 2,295.
 He holds the record for leadoff home runs with 81.
-He walked 2,190 times, more than all but three players in history.
+He walked 2,190 times, more than every player in history except Barry Bonds.
 He played 25 seasons for nine teams, from 1979 to 2003, and was elected to the Hall of Fame in 2009 on the first ballot with 94.8 percent of the vote.
+It all started with a double off John Henry Johnson on a Sunday afternoon in Oakland.

 Get Baseball History in Your Inbox

-Get weekly baseball history in your inbox.
+Get daily or weekly baseball history by email.

 Subscribe